xcomagent95/TrajectoryAnalysis2023/README.md

 ### 2.3 Indexing

-#### 2.3.1 Distance Measures: Distance measures play a pivotal role in trajectory analysis.
+#### 2.3.1 Distance Measures

+Distance measures play a pivotal role in trajectory analysis.
 The project includes a basic implementation of the Closest-Pair-Distance and an advanced implementation of the Dynamic Time Warping distance measure.
 The two implemented distance measuring techniques will help the users to understand the extent to which the trajectories are similar or dissimilar.
 Additionally it provides valuable insights into trajectory relationships.

-1. Closest-Pair-Distance (basic function) It is a basic implementation to calculate the shortest distance between two trajectories from a selected set of trajectories.
+1. Closest-Pair-Distance (basic function)
+   It is a basic implementation to calculate the shortest distance between two trajectories from a selected set of trajectories.
 Apart from trajectory analysis, this method plays an important role in the field of pattern recognition and spatial data mining.
 To calculate the distance between two trajectories, first the algorithm compares the position of the points within the trajectories.
 To achieve this step, the algorithm